Everest Base camp with Island Peak (20 Days)2 Reviews

 - First Aid medical kits for the Group and the staff.

-- Required fixed and dynamic rope during climbing period.
+- Required fixed and dynamic rope during the climbing period.

 - All necessary paper works, office Service charge, and Government Taxes levied in Nepal